priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

     accommodation:
       name: "Taj Vivanta"
       location: "Hinjewadi, Pune"
+      rating: 4
+      review: "Comfortable hotel with decent amenities.
+The breakfast spread was good and the location was convenient for our onward journey to Mumbai."
-      notes: "Comfortable hotel.
-Not the best Taj experience, value for money given a decent breakfast spread was included.
-It also worked well as it was closer to Pune exit for Mumbai travel"
+      notes: "Not the best Taj experience but value for money.
+Worked well as it was closer to Pune exit for Mumbai travel"
+    things_to_do:
+      - name: "Car Wash Service"
+        location: "Local service center, Pune"
+        comment: "Got a much-needed external car wash after the long drive from Bangalore.
+The kids enjoyed watching the spinning brushes!"
+      - name: "Family Visit"
+        location: "Pune"
+        comment: "Quick visit with relatives for hugs, snacks, and stories before continuing the journey"
+    places_to_eat:
+      - name: "Big Mishra"
+        location: "Dharwad"
+        comment: "Famous for their soft, milky pedas that melt in your mouth.
+A must-try detour!"
+      - name: "Manas Restobar"
+        location: "Near Satara"
+        comment: "Excellent mutton thali and soul-warming paya soup.
+A hidden gem on the highway"
+    additional_considerations: "Start early (4:45 AM) to avoid heavy traffic on major highways.
+Carry cash for toll booths as some don't accept cards.
+Check weather conditions especially during monsoon season and keep emergency contact numbers handy for roadside assistance."

   - day: 2
     title: "From Pune with Love, to Mumbai in the Rain"